Framework Category

 Does your organization regularly conduct vulnerability assessments of business processes and procedures to identify potential cybersecurity weaknesses?

-This question assesses whether your organization systematically evaluates its operational workflows and procedures to identify vulnerabilities that could be exploited by threat actors.
+Process-level weakness hunting is the focus here, asking whether you regularly run vulnerability assessments of your business processes and procedures to surface cybersecurity gaps.
 Such assessments should examine how information flows through your organization, where sensitive data is stored or transmitted, and how human behaviors might create security gaps that technical controls alone cannot address.

 ID.RA-02